Bethlehem Central High School: Lab School

 Founded by James Nehring in 1992, the Lab School of Bethlehem Central High School is a school-within-a-school with a total of about 111 students in grades 9 through 12.
 Senior students participate in an internship, which must meet various educational requirements set by the school; they keep journals of their hours and experiences and hand it in at the end of the year for a grade.

 Each year, the Lab School takes several field trips.
 Destinations include the Capital Repertory Theatre in Albany and the Adirondack Mountains YMCA Camps Chingachgook and Silver Bay.
 Each spring, the school takes a trip to either Williamsburg, Virginia; Washington, D.C.; Boston; or Philadelphia.
 Every two years, juniors and seniors take a week-long trip to the Florida Keys or Costa Rica to learn about marine biology.

+In 2024, due to low enrollment and students facing scheduling conflicts, High School Superintendent Jody Monroe announced a phasing out of the Lab School Program.